Prismane: Synthesis

-The synthesis starts from benzvalene (1) and 4-phenyltriazolidone (2), which is a strong dienophile.
+Katz and Acton's original synthesis starts from benzvalene (1) and 4-phenyltriazolidone (2), which is a strong dienophile.
 The reaction is a stepwise Diels-Alder like reaction, forming a carbocation as intermediate.
 The adduct (3) is then hydrolyzed under basic conditions and afterwards transformed into a copper(II) chloride derivative with acidic copper(II) chloride.
 Neutralized with a strong base, the azo compound (5) could be crystallized with 65% yield.
 The last step is a photolysis of the azo compound.
-This photolysis leads to a biradical which forms prismane (6) and nitrogen with a yield of less than 10%.
+This photolysis leads to a biradical which forms prismane (6) and nitrogen with a yield of less than 10% (in Katz and Acton's work, 1.8%, but subsequently improved).
 The compound was isolated by preparative gas chromatography.

+The stabler hexamethylprismane (in which all six hydrogens are substituted by methyl groups) and was synthesized by rearrangement reactions in 1966.
+Other derivatives are formed in low (≈15%) yield from direct irradiation of Dewar benzenes, and tert-butylfluoroacetylene trimerizes directly to the corresponding prismane.